JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 You'll noticed that the output is significantly longer and harder to read now, but it avoids any truncation.

 If you'd like to interact with a running container, you can use this container ID, or the associated name (in my example, `registry`).
-For instance, here we use the container ID (which will be diffrent in your case):
+For instance, here we use the container ID (which will be different in your case):

 ```{code-block} console
 ---